Vegetables To Enjoy Cooked

 Cooking carrots makes it easy for you to absorb more of its healthy antioxidant called beta-carotene.

 Cooking carrots also breaks down the cell wall and increases absorption.
-According to one study, the bioavailability of beta-carotene can significantly increase when the food source is heated or treated.4 So if you are eating the vegetable to increase your vitamin A intake, you may want to gently steam or roast them first.
+According to one study, the bioavailability of beta-carotene can significantly increase when the food source is heated or treated.4 So if you are eating the vegetable to increase your vitamin A intake, you may want to gently steam or roast it first.
 It is a wonderful (and tasty!) way to promote healthy eyes, strong bones, healthy teeth, and radiant skin.5

 2. Steam The Spinach